-- Assessment Booklet (s) - 2.
+- 1. Assessment Booklet (s) - 2.
 A Range of Assessment Tasks

-1. Assessment Booklet Format
+Assessment Booklet Format 1.

 The Assessment Booklets are set out with the questions in the same order as the topics in the textbook.
-Each topic number and name are shown clearly at the start of each new topic in the Assessment Booklet.
+Each topic number and name is shown clearly at the start of each new topic in the Assessment Booklet.